wolfm2/oF_2018SP/9_Midterm/Chang/readme.txt

 I used ofNoise() to make the asteroid moves and rotate kind of mimic the way it flies in the outter space.
 It will scale a little bit and slightly rotate during its way moving forward.

+I also add sound into the program.
+It's the sound from outter space which features the animation of the asteroid.

+Technical:
+1. JSON addon
+2. openframework
+3. NASA Api

+Further Iteration:
+1. Make the movements more smoothy than now using the ofNoise()